Spices linked to Salmonella contamination

 Birds, animals and humans can be infected or carry Salmonella spp.
 Contamination can occur anywhere during the production chain from contaminated fields, harvest containers, storage areas and production line workers.

 Salmonella can cause serious illness and even death.
-Diarrhea, fever, abdominal cramps develop 12 to 72 hours after infection and can last 4 to 7 days.
+Diarrhea, fever and abdominal cramps develop 12 to 72 hours after infection and can last 4 to 7 days.
 Children under the age of four, the elderly and people with weakened immune systems are at greatest risk of illness.
-It is the most common foodborne pathogen.
+It's the most common foodborne pathogen.

 What can be done to make spices safe?
 Post-harvest methods such as irradiation, pasteurization and gas ethylene oxide destroy Salmonella and other bacteria in spices.
 However, labeling of these treatment methods is not required.
 Freezing does not kill Salmonella but heating to 160 degrees F does.
 Food companies purchasing spices and the producers of spices are implementing strategies for safer spices.

 - Label and date dried herbs and spices after opening.
 Use within 6-12 months or freeze for longer storage.

 - Encourage high risk population groups to add dried spices during the cooking process.
 Or toast spices to improve flavor and rid of bacterial contamination.

 - View preserving herbs mini-module to preserve home grown herbs.

 - Burden, D. (October 2013.)
 Spice Safety.
 Iowa State University.

 - Schnirring, L. (October 31, 2013.)
 FDA report says 12% of imported spices tainted.
 CIDRAP, University of Minnesota.